Listed Building

 Description

-William Roberts for Highland Railway, dated 1894.
-Long single storey S facing range on down platform linked to 2-storey station house at rear.
-Coursed grey rubble, contrasting tooled ashlar sandstone dressings.
-20-bay frontage to platform with transomed bipartite and tripartite windows; deep 5-bay canopy supported by cast-iron columns with decorative brackets shelters E half of platform front (valences gone).
-2 crowstepped entrances to rear.
+Dated 1894, Kingussie Railway Station was designed by William Roberts for the Highland Railway Company.
+The main station building is a long, single-storey south facing range on the 'down' platform.
+The station building is constructed in coursed grey rubble with contrasting tooled ashlar sandstone dressings.
+It has a 20-bay frontage to the platform with transomed bipartite and tripartite windows.
+A deep five-bay canopy supported by cast-iron columns with decorative brackets shelters the eastern half of platform front (valences gone).
+There are two crowstepped entrances to the rear.

 Statement of Special Interest

 Signal boxes are a distinctive and increasingly rare building type that make a significant contribution to Scotland's diverse industrial heritage.
 Of more than 2000 signal boxes built across Scotland by 1948, around 150 currently survive (2013) with all pre-1948 mechanical boxes still in operation on the public network due to become obsolete by 2021.
 The 1894 signal box is a 'Type 3' box by McKenzie and Holland.
-This important signalling manufacturer provided signalling for much of the Highland Railway during the late 19th century.
-Other survivals of this once common type are the large example at Aviemore Station and a little altered box at Boat of Garten North on the preserved Strathspey Railway line (see separate listings).
+This important signalling manufacturer provided signalling for much of the Highland Railway during the late-19th century.
+Other survivals of this once common type are the large example at Aviemore Station (LB52063) and a little altered box at Boat of Garten North (LB258) on the preserved Strathspey Railway line.

 List Description and statutory address revised as part of Scottish Signal Box Review (2012-13).